Skip to content

 Quick Facts

-Breach Based on Harm Threshold: YES
+Breach Based on Harm Threshold: Yes

-Deadline for Consumer Notice: Most expedient time possible and without unreasonable delay
+Deadline for Consumer Notice: Without unreasonable delay

-Government Notification Required: NO*
+Government Notification Required: No

 Okla.
 Stat. § 24-161--166

-Scope of this Summary
+Scope of this Summary:

-Notification requirements applicable to individuals or entities that own, license or maintain covered info.
-Some types of businesses may be exempt from some or all of these requirements and non-commercial entities may be subject to different requirements.
+Notification requirements applicable to individuals or entities that own, license, or maintain covered info.
+Some types of businesses may be exempt from some or all of these requirements, and non-commercial entities may be subject to different requirements.

 Breach Defined

-Consumer Notice
+Consumer Notice Timing

 Delayed Notice